 U.S. Figure Skating is the national governing body for the sport of figure skating in the United States as recognized by the United States Olympic and Paralympic Committee and the International Skating Union.
-U.S. Figure Skating is comprised of 587 member clubs, 86 collegiate clubs, 115 school-affiliated clubs and more than 1,000 registered Learn to Skate USA programs representing more than 222,000 members.
-U.S. Figure Skating is charged with the development of the sport on all levels within the United States including athletes, officials, sanctioning of events and exhibitions and establishing the rules and guidelines by which the sport is governed.
+U.S. Figure Skating comprises more than 800 member clubs, collegiate clubs and high school teams, and more than 1,000 registered Learn to Skate USA® programs representing over 242,000 members.
+U.S. Figure Skating is charged with the development of the sport on all levels within the United States, including athletes, officials, sanctioning of events and exhibitions and establishing the rules and guidelines by which the sport is governed.